 Landing page; Source: Ruby

 Visitors typically arrive on landing pages after clicking on a call to action or ad.
-Once they get to the landing page, they are prompted to provide some kind of personal information in order to get something.
+Once they get to the landing page, they are prompted to provide personal information to get something.

 If they choose to do that, they arrive on a thank you page where they are able to download the content or receive the offered item.
 That’s a lot of steps.
 Some visitors will leave before making it to the thank you page.

 Pillar pages are the opposite of landing pages in many ways.
 Their primary goal is not to convert visitors into potential customers, but to attract potential customers to your site.

 Great pillar pages often rank well on search engine result pages, attracting traffic to your site.